 As described above, the Swedish volunteers were well aware of the risks inherent in miscommunication, but generally seem not to have been unduly concerned.
 Of course, language problems may have been downplayed by volunteers eager to project an image of communal feeling and harmony.
 However, it may also be true that the handful of drill commands in Spanish, German or other languages spoken by the officers, and every-day phrases they picked up was sufficient for all their communication needs.
 There are several good arguments that support this thesis.
 Firstly, the Swedish volunteers seem to have had little need and few opportunities for longer conversations with the volunteers from other countries.
 Generally they served in units with Swedes or Scandinavians, at times alongside friends from home.
-Secondly, contacts with Spanish civilians appear to have been rare and mostly limited to encounters with Spanish nurses and doctors in the field hospitals, as Bengt Segerson (SR 1977) notes with some regret, of the second contacts with the second contacts in the field hospitals, as Bengt Segerson (SR 1977) notes with some regret, of the second contacts with the second contacts with some regret, or with the local population during brief visits to villages when they foraged for food or joined in celebrations.
+Secondly, contacts with Spanish civilians appear to have been rare and mostly limited to encounters with Spanish nurses and doctors in the field hospitals, as Bengt Segerson (SR 1977) notes with some regret, of the second contacts with the second contacts in the field hospitals, as Bengt Segerson (SR 1977) notes with some regret, of the second contacts with second contacts with the second contacts with second contacts with second contacts and doctors in the field hospitals, as Bengt Segerson (SR 1977) notes with some regret, of the second contacts with second cont local population during brief visits to villages when they foraged for food or joined in celebrations.
 For such occasions, (at least some) Swedes acquired the essential words and phrases from their Spanish comrades.
 Where their language skills did not suffice, the volunteers could call on the help of interpreters.